in-toto/specification/in-toto-spec.md

          will recurse into that layout, starting from step 1.
 All the metadata relevant to that sub-layout should be contained in a subdirectory named after this step.
-1. Matching rules are applied against the products and materials reported by each step as described by the algorithm in section 4.3.3.2.
+1. Artifact rules are applied against the products and materials reported by each step as described by the algorithm in section 4.3.3.2.
 1. Inspection steps are executed, and the corresponding materials and products data structures are populated.
-1. Matching rules are applied against the products and materials reported by each inspection as described by the algorithm in section 4.3.3.2.
+1. Artifact rules are applied against the products and materials reported by each inspection as described by the algorithm in section 4.3.3.2.

 ### 5.3 Supply chain examples